 All WSU research involving animals adheres to the stringent requirements of federal law.

 WSU animal care programs have earned accreditation from AAALAC International, a private, nonprofit organization that promotes the humane treatment of animals in science.
-AAALAC recognizes WSU among organizations worldwide that uphold global standards of animal care and ethics.
+AAALAC recognizes WSU among organizations worldwide that uphold global standards of exceptional animal care and ethics.

 When WSU considers proposals for involving animals in research and teaching, it follows principles that the scientific community worldwide knows as the “3 Rs”:

-Replace animals with other options
+- Replace animals with other options

-Reduce the number of animals involved
+- Reduce the number of animals involved

-Refine tests to minimize any distress
+- Refine tests to minimize any distress

 WSU only involves animals in research when no other method of study would yield the scientific knowledge needed to address serious health and environmental problems.
 Whenever possible, WSU research employs alternatives to animals, such as cell cultures, tissue studies, and computer models.

 In the future, biological discoveries and technological advances may ultimately eliminate the need for animal research.
 WSU looks forward to that time.

 If you suspect research/teaching animal misuse or noncompliance with federal regulations/campus policies, please report to: